gkz/LiveScript-style-guide/README.md

 Otherwise, use single quotes `'hello world'`, except if you need to use string interpolation or have a string with many single quotes in it, in which case use double quotes `"hello #var"`.

-Use quotes for file paths/urls, even if you could technically use a backslash, becuase using the backslash is ugly in this case.
+Use quotes for file paths/urls, even if you could technically use a backslash, because using the backslash is ugly in this case.

 ### Lists